 20 Squat jumps

 Complete your workout with a 5 minute stretch to cool down.
-Then, hydrate your body with water, your choice of sports drink (however, I do not recommend Gatorade or Powerade as they are high in sugar), or better yet an after workout drink with BCAAs to help your muscles recover and rebuild leaner and stronger.
-I use AMPED Hydrate and AMPED Recover from Isagenix.
+Then, get hydrated by drinking water, or an after workout mix with BCAAs to help your muscles recover and rebuild leaner and stronger.
+I use AMPED Recover from Isagenix.
+However, this BCAA mix can be easily ordered from Amazon and is a good option.

 Some Extra Tips

 - Get a water bottle you totally love.
 It’s easier to stay hydrated that way.
-I found this super shaker bottle on Amazon and it has been my most favorite.
-I carried it around so much people would see it sitting somewhere and know I was there 😉
+I found this super shaker bottle and it has been my most favorite.
+I’ve carried it around so much people would see it sitting somewhere and know I was there 😉

 - For an extra burn you can do this workout 2 or 3 times through but be prepared to feel the after math in the following days.
 The phrase “hurts so good” comes to mind.
 Go on, I dare ya!